astronomike/MSc/README.md

   * _dm\_annihilation.py_ contains all cosmological parameters, the class and function definitions for all physical quantities, calculations involving gamma ray fluxes from dark matter annihilation/decay and calculations describing the mass-distribution of various DM sub-halos.

   * _data\_read.py_ & _data\_write.py_ include data manipulation tools for reading and writing spectra/results files.

+  * _plots.py_ includes methods for plotting and visualising results of fluxes and distance-mass curves.

   * _environments.yml_ is the python virtual environment file.